CederGroupHub/smol/docs/src/user_guide.rst

    disordered structure used in the first step.
 #.
 Finally, an :class:`Ensemble` can be sampled in a Monte Carlo simulation by using a
    an :class:`Sampler`.
+#.
+Optionally or in addition, use classes in the :mod:`smol.capp` modules application to
+   search for special-quasirandom structures or ground-state structures.

 This simple workflow shown is sufficient for the majority of applications.
 A summary of the main classes is given below.
 For more advanced use and custom calculations a more